cmarti/tomato_branching/README.md

 ### Folders

 - data: contains the raw and processed data files generated from the analysis
-- models: contains the series of MAVE-NN models that are precomputed
+- scripts: contains the series of MAVE-NN models that are precomputed

-### Notebooks
+- results: contains result tables from fitting the models and making predictions

 -